 Matching sewing thread, 4 large buttons (32L), 1 extra large button (38-40L), fusible interfacing

 Scissors, pins, ruler, chalk, measuring tape, fabric marker, buttonhole foot, seam ripper, needle, sewing machine

-Pattern of your choice that features a button fly.
+Persephone Pants by Anna Allen or any pattern of your choice that features a button fly.

 Anatomy of a Button Fly